elboletaire/remuxing/readme.md

 - `-v`: Enables verbosity.
 Optional.
 - `-output`: Sets output file.
 Mandatory.
 - `-languages`: Defines the desired output languages.
 Order is important, first language will be set as default one.
 Not setting this option will merge all inputs.
 Optional.
+- `[inputs]`: Minimum 2 expected.
+Any kind of source file, like videos, audios or subtitle files.
+Mandatory.

 Installing
 ----------